SambariManikanta09/Vehicle-Counting-and-Classification/Readme.md

 2. Clone the repository to your local system
 3. Python version 3.5 and above
 4. Install the opencv-python dependancy using `pip install opencv-python`
+5. Download the required [yolo-v3](https://drive.google.com/drive/folders/1XHBuwzZARn-8xTPNW8PRpo33A0iRaSLK?usp=sharing) files to the working directory
-5. Navigate to the `vehicle_count.py` file, you will find the implementation of the code
+6. Navigate to the `vehicle_count.py` file, you will find the implementation of the code
    - main function has 2 function calls
      - realTime()
      - from_static_image(img-file)